1994–95 Houston Rockets season: Regular season

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Olajuwon was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team.
-Olajuwon finished in fifth place in Most Valuable Player voting, while Drexler finished in fourteenth place; Olajuwon also finished in third place in Defensive Player of the Year voting.
+Olajuwon finished in fifth place in Most Valuable Player voting, while Drexler finished in 14th place; Olajuwon also finished in third place in Defensive Player of the Year voting.
 According to Horry, when All-Star center David Robinson of the San Antonio Spurs was given his NBA Most Valuable Player of the Year award, before a game in the Western Conference Finals between the Spurs and Rockets, Olajuwon got upset and claimed that Robinson won "his" trophy; Olajuwon won the MVP award the previous season.